antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

     -v (verbose logging)
-    -o <output location> (set output location for mesh) -p (output only the caculated path, not the entire mesh) -d (output Dijkstra path as well as smoothed path)
+    -o <output location> (set output location for mesh) -p (output only the calculated path, not the entire mesh) -d (output Dijkstra path as well as smoothed path)

-The format of the returned *<route.json>* file is explain in :ref:`the route.json file` section of the documentation.
+The format of the returned *<route.json>* file is explained in :ref:`the route.json file` section of the documentation.

 ^^^^^^^^^^^^^^^^^^
 export_mesh